 The purpose of Supervisory Panels is to provide the student with a wider range of advice on their research and to provide an opportunity to reflect on the student's progress including assessment of training needs, assessment of progress against the published progress milestones and a discussion about the agreed thesis format (i.e. whether undertaking a thesis by papers (.pdf) or traditional thesis format).
 For students undertaking PaR, an individual set of Milestones will be developed and agreed, in line with the Policy for Postgraduate Research degrees involving Practice as Research.
 It is also the role of the chair of the panel to prepare a formal report on the student's progress for the Graduate Director and/or the RSPB.
 At each meeting, the Supervisory Panel should receive a written report from the student on progress and a future work schedule as well as oral or written comments on the student's progress from the supervisor.
-Though not compulsory, requesting a written report from the student should be seen as best practice as it gives students the opportunity to disclose any extenuating circumstances.
 The Supervisory Panel may also receive a formal report of extenuating circumstances from the student, which should be considered by the panel and included in the report to the RSPB.
 At the end of the meeting, the chair should complete a report of the panel, including any recommendations made, which should subsequently be seen and acknowledged by the supervisor and the student.
 If there is concern about the student's progress, this must be indicated clearly in the chair's report.
 A copy of the report should then be forwarded to the Graduate Director, along with the student's report, for consideration at the next RSPB meeting.